Code-Vedas/rails_materialized_views/docs/index.md

 ## Links

-- [Installation & Setup](./install) for how to install the `mat_views` gem, configure it, and use the CLI tasks for managing materialized views in your Rails application.
+- [Installation & Setup](./install) for how to install the `mat_views` gem, configure it, and use the CLI tasks for managing materialised views in your Rails application.
-- [Usage & Examples](./usage) section for detailed guides on defining, creating, refreshing, and deleting materialized views using the `mat_views` gem.
+- [Usage & Examples](./usage) section for detailed guides on defining, creating, refreshing, and deleting materialised views using the `mat_views` gem.
 - [Engine](./engine) section for an overview of the engine's structure, configuration, and how it integrates with your Rails application.
-- [Validation & Benchmarking](./validation) for how to validate your materialized views and benchmark their performance.
+- [Validation & Benchmarking](./validation) for how to validate your materialised views and benchmark their performance.
-- [PostgreSQL MV Best Practices](./pg-best-practices) for practical, production-oriented advice on managing materialized views in PostgreSQL.
+- [PostgreSQL MV Best Practices](./pg-best-practices) for practical, production-oriented advice on managing materialised views in PostgreSQL.
-- [FAQ / Troubleshooting](./faq) for answers to common questions and troubleshooting tips when working with the `mat_views` gem and PostgreSQL materialized views.
+- [FAQ / Troubleshooting](./faq) for answers to common questions and troubleshooting tips when working with the `mat_views` gem and PostgreSQL materialised views.

 ## Features